College of Western Idaho: Academics

-CWI offers over 100 majors through Academic Transfer and Professional Technical Education programs, Basic Skills Education, and fast-track career training for working professionals.
+CWI offers over 100 majors through Academic Transfer and Professional Technical Education programs, Adult Education, and fast-track career training for working professionals.
 Students can choose from a variety of transfer programs with 27 different majors that can result in Associate of Arts or Associate of Science degrees.
 CWI provides a number of free programs designed to upgrade basic skills, prepare for the GED, or learn to speak English.
 Through its Business Partnerships / Workforce Development division, CWI provides short-term training designed to boost job skills and earn certifications that professionals need.
 CWI also offers a number of short-term online courses, as well as customized training options for businesses, and opportunities for students to earn college credits while still in high school through the college's Dual Credit and Tech Prep programs.
 CWI's Professional Technical Education programs are designed to provide comprehensive training in just four to 24 months so that students can move on to an exciting new career.
 CWI offers 32 professional-technical programs that can result in Associate of Applied Science degrees, advanced technical certificates, technical certificates, and postsecondary technical certificates.
+The college began offering a Bachelors of Applied Science degree in Business Administration in the Fall of 2025.

-The CWI Division of Instruction is organized into 6 Schools:
+The CWI Division of Instruction is organized into 5 Schools: